laura-dangelo/thinned_DDP/README.md

 - `02_Application` : folder that contains the script and outputs of the real data analysis;
 - `03_Sensitivity_study` : folder that contains the scripts and outputs of the sensitivity study;
 - `thinnedDDP` : R package implementing the Gibbs sampler.
+- `thinnedDDP_0.1.tar.gz` : source file of the R package.
 - `thinnedDDP_project` : R project to be used as main directory for running the code.